-ASA24-Kids-2014 was released in February 2014 and until March 2017, researchers can register new studies in this version of the ASA24® system.
-Funding is not currently available for a mobile accessible version for kids, such as ASA24-2016.
-We suggest that new studies with young participants consider using ASA24-2016.
-However, adaptations to the food list and questions specific to children that were included in the ASA24-Kids versions, described below, are not included in ASA24-2016.
+ASA24-Kids-2014 was available from February 2014 through March 2017.
+Funding is not currently available for a mobile accessible version for children.
+We suggest that new studies with young participants consider using the current version of ASA24.
+However, adaptations to the food list and questions specific to children that were included in the ASA24-Kids versions, described below, are not included in the current version of ASA24.

 Working in collaboration with NCI and Westat (the social science research firm that developed and maintains the ASA24 system), Dr. Tom Baranowski of the Baylor College of Medicine led the effort to adapt the ASA24 Respondent Website for use with children aged 10 years and older.
 Dr. Baranowski built upon his earlier experience collecting intake data from children using the Food Intake Recording Software System (FIRSSt), a self-administered 24-hour recall system primarily designed to assess fruit and vegetable intake among children.
 Compared to FIRSSt, ASA24-Kids collects data on all foods and drinks consumed the previous day using the interface developed for the ASA24 system.

-The ASA24-Kids versions maintain the look and feel as well as the methodology and features of pre-2016 ASA24-versions for adults, including the administration of multiple passes, the use of images to aid in portion size estimation, and the inclusion of optional modules to query location of meals, whether meals were eaten alone or with others, television and computer use during meals, and supplement intakes.
+The ASA24-Kids versions maintained the look and feel, as well as the methodology and features of, pre-2016 ASA24-versions for adults, including the administration of multiple passes, the use of images to aid in portion size estimation, and the inclusion of optional modules to query location of meals, whether meals were eaten alone or with others, television and computer use during meals, and supplement intakes.

-The potential for the ASA24 system to be used with a broad range of Respondents, including children, was considered throughout the development of the software.
-Features that make the ASA24-Kids tool amenable to use with children include an animated penguin avatar to guide and maintain Respondents' interest and the inclusion of common misspellings in the database to minimize problems with finding foods.
+The potential for the ASA24 system to be used with a broad range of Respondents, including children, was considered throughout the development of the ASA24-Kids software.
+Features that made the ASA24-Kids tool amenable for use with children included an animated avatar to guide and maintain Respondents' interest and the inclusion of common misspellings in the database to minimize problems with finding foods.

 A number of modifications were incorporated to make ASA24-Kids more appropriate for use with children: